aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

 - The private key is used to sign the hash using the 'RSACryptoServiceProvider' and the SHA-1 algorithm.
 - The signed data (byte array) is returned to be applied to the PDF signature.

-You can specify the digest algorithm in the PKCS7Detached constructor.
-In the CustomSignHash delegate you can call a third-party service.
+The digest algorithm can be specified in the PKCS7Detached constructor.
+A third-party service can be called in the CustomSignHash delegate.
 The signature algorithm used in CustomSignHash must match the key algorithm in the certificate passed to PKCS7/PKCS7Detached.

 The example below creates a non-detached signature with the RSA algorithm and the SHA-1 digest algorithm.
 If you use PKCS7Detached instead of PKCS7, you can use ECDCA and set the desired digest algorithm.